Tejaswini369/AuthorFinder/README.md

 Naming convention for task 1: task1 + dataset_type(balnaced or imbalance) + model_type(there are 4 models)

+Note: For the task 1 XG Boost methods the naming convention is as follows task1 + XBBoost_balanced_imbalanced

 Naming convention for task 2: task2p1 + dataset_type(balnaced or imbalance) + model_type(there are 4 models)

 Naming convention for task 3: task3 + model_type(there are four of them)

+Naming convention for reddit task 1: task1 + dataset_type(balnaced or imbalance) + model_type(there are 4 models) + reddit

+Note: For the reddit task 1 XG Boost methods the naming convention is as follows task1 + XBBoost + reddit +balanced_imbalanced

+Naming convention for task 2: task2p1 + dataset_type(balnaced or imbalance) + model_type(there are 4 models) +reddit

+Naming convention for task 3: task3 + model_type(there are four of them) + reddit